metal3d/flowerpot/README.md

 FlowerPot is developped with "Go" and the fantastic [Fyne.io](https://fyne.io) library to make the graphical interface.
 It doesn't use any web renderer, it's cross-platform and native.
 We decided to use Go to ease the installation and avoid dependencies.

 We could, of course, use Python with Gnome / Adwaita libraries, Tkinter, or even Qt.
-The fact is that is would make it a bit more complex to install it on Windows.
+The fact is that it would make it a bit more complex to install it on Windows.
 As we want to make it work on these platforms too, Go + Fyne is way simpler.
 We built, you install.
 Nothing more.

 ## Help wanted